DINGDAMU/mininet_TCLink/README.md

 # mininet_TCLink
-An example for testing packet loss and latency between hosts with TCLink
+A mininet example for testing packet loss and latency between hosts in the network by TCLink

 #Usage
 Create network topology in mininet